-BJP announces 22 candidates for RS polls; to support 2 Independents | Politics
+BJP announces 22 candidates for RS polls; to support 2 independents | Politics

-His tenure as a Rajya Sabha MP from Haryana will end on August 1.On the other hand, BJPs ally Jannayak Janata Party has also announced its support for Sharmas candidature.
+His tenure as a Rajya Sabha MP from Haryana will end on August 1.The election for 57 Rajya Sabha seats across several states will be held on June 10.

 - Country: